madhums/khabar/README.md

     - `org`: organization id
     - `user`: user id

-    if org and user are not sent in query params, then it will send global preferences if org is sent and user is not, then it will send org preferences if org and user are both sent, then it will send user preferences
+    If org and user are not sent in query params, then it will send global preferences.

+    If org is sent and user is not, then it will send org preferences.

+    If org and user are both sent, then it will send user preferences.

     Response:
     ```js